vanzaam/freeaps/README.md

 ## Supported pumps

-To control an insulin pump FreeAPS X uses modified [rileylink_ios](https://github.com/ps2/rileylink_ios) library, thus supporting the same pump list:
+To control an insulin pump OpenAPS uses modified [rileylink_ios](https://github.com/ps2/rileylink_ios) library, thus supporting the same pump list:

 - Medtronic 515 or 715 (any firmware)
 - Medtronic 522 or 722 (any firmware)